JanaviSadamke477/Graphical-Representation-of-search-algorithms/README.md

 # Graphical-Representation-of-search-algorithms
-We have created a graphical representation of search algorithms like BFS, DFS &amp; A* algorithm using NetworkX and Pygame.
+We have created a graphical representation of search algorithms like BFS, DFS & A* algorithm using NetworkX and Pygame.
-Sure!
-Here's the full content of the `README.md` file I created for you:

 ---